The Bible at 9:30 a.m.

 9:30 - 10:45 a.m., French Room/Library

 Join us for Bible exploration, presentation and conversation.
 The Bible @ 9:30 continues an intriguing study of the book of Acts.
 The class is led by Rev. Ed Koster.
 All are welcome to attend this solid biblical study and robust discussion.
-No class on December 31.
+Sunday, June 3 is the last class until fall.

 First Couples at 9:30 a.m.